Readers Question: Between markets and concerted central banks intervention, e.g in currency and shares, which forces are likely to prevail?

 - Used foreign currency reserves to buy Pound Sterling

 - Increased interest rates to attract hot money flows (savings into UK).

 - The UK was going to run out of foreign currency reserves

 - High interest rates and high value of pound were damaging for the UK because they were in recession.
-In recession, markets felt high interest rates and high value of pound were unsustainable.
+In a recession, markets felt high-interest rates and high value of pound were unsustainable.